raiment-studios/monorepo/source/projects/organization/principles.md

 * Peer review checklists

-## Straightforward rather than clever
+### Straightforward, not clever

-For iternal work (as opposed to in-game, in-story, marketing, or other contexts), be straightforward and descriptive rather than interesting and unique in choosing names or approaches.
+For internal work (as opposed to in-game, in-story, marketing, or other contexts), be straightforward and descriptive rather than intriguing and unique in choosing names or approaches.
 This increases understanding and makes for more efficient communication.
 The goal of the project is creative _output_ so ensure the creativity is directed at the final product rather than the inner workings.
+Output can be clever (to draw in the users), but the implementations - the means to accomplish something - should be plain, approachable, and whenever possible, obvious.

 **Potential benefits**